@jonahsnider/benchmark

 Refer to the API overview and documentation for more information.

-A tree diagram showing the relation between `Benchmark`s, `Suite`s, and `Test`s
+A tree diagram showing the relation between s, s, and s

 A Benchmark is the top-level object that helps manage your suites.
 You can use multiple benchmarks if you'd like but usually you only need one.